o42a/o42a-doc/contents/docs/sentences/locals.md

 The local scope content can be placed on a new line after the colon.

 Note that not any statement allowed as a local scope content.
-Such statements can be enclosed into the block though:
+Such statements can be enclosed into a block though:
 ```o42a
 1 $ left:
 2 $ right (